CodingWithRuslan/HTML-Course/README.md

   5 - Tables :
   Tables are best used to organize your page layout!
   Just kidding.
 Please don't ever use table layouts.
 This isn't 1996.

+  6 - Forms :
+  It is often joked that frontend developers spend most of their time just editing buttons on forms.
+  Theoretically though, if this turned out to be true, wouldn't it behoove you to ensure you knew your way around forms?